Fall 2023 Semester

 Ages:

-Basic Photography
+Beginning Photography

 Learn to use your camera and it's settings to create beautiful photos.
 We will learn the basic camera settings, simple use of natural light, simple angles and learn a few fun tricks along the way!
 Photography extends beyond the class room and will be a fun skill to last a lifetime!
 Parents are welcome too!